vishalcseiitg/group_action-quicksort-algorithm/README.md

 Action Quicksort is a promising direction for improving the performance of the Quicksort algorithm and opens up new possibilities for exploring the intersection of algebra and algorithms.

+In the Group Action Quicksort algorithm, the key difference is in the way the pivot is chosen.
+Instead of selecting a single pivot element, the algorithm selects a set of k pivots that are evenly spaced along the array.
+The array is then partitioned around the median of the k pivots, and the same process is repeated recursively for the subarrays until the entire array is sorted.

+The advantage of using multiple pivots is that it leads to a more balanced partitioning of the array, which can improve the performance of the algorithm.
+Additionally, the use of a group action allows the algorithm to handle elements that have multiple attributes or dimensions.